NotNite/skindl/README.md

 ## How to use

-- Get the executable (TODO: download links)
+- Get the executable from [the releases](https://github.com/NotNite/skindl/releases)
-- Launch the executable and select your CrewBoom folder
+- Launch the executable and select your config/CrewBoom folder
-- Click "Concursus Mod Manager" when downloading a file
+- Click "Concursus Mod Manager" when downloading a mod
 - Profit (hopefully)

 ## TODO